-- 34.8 If a Complaint is made by any Buyer, either Party shall notify the other Party in writing of the Complaint which if not resolved by operation of the Supplier's usual Complaint handling procedure within 5 Working Days of becoming aware of the Complaint and, if the Supplier is providing the written notice, such notice shall contain full details of the Supplier's plans to resolve the Complaint. - 34.9 Without prejudice to any: - (a) rights and remedies that a complainant may have at Law (including under a Contract), and - (b) obligation of the Supplier to take remedial action under the provisions of the Contract, the Supplier shall use its best endeavours to resolve the Complaint within 10 Working Days and in so doing, shall deal with the Complaint fully, expeditiously and fairly.
+- 34.8 If a Complaint is made by any Buyer, either Party shall notify the other Party in writing of the Complaint which if not resolved by operation of the Supplier's usual Complaint handling procedure within 5 Working Days of becoming aware of the Complaint and, if the Supplier is providing the written notice, such notice shall contain full details of the Supplier's plans to resolve the Complaint. - 34.9 Without prejudice to any:

+Legal Services to DESNZ for GBE and other Arm's Length Bodies 2025-2027 con_7777 the Supplier shall use its best endeavours to resolve the Complaint within 10 Working Days and in so doing, shall deal with the Complaint fully, expeditiously and fairly.